hashicorp/vagrant/website/docs/source/v2/boxes/base.html.md

 ```

 Additionally, Vagrant doesn't use a pty or tty by default when connected
 via SSH.
-You'll need to ake sure there is no line that has `requiretty` in
+You'll need to make sure there is no line that has `requiretty` in
 it.
 Remove that if it exists.
 This allows sudo to work properly without a
 tty.
 Note that you _can_ configure Vagrant to request a pty, which lets
 you keep this configuration.
 But Vagrant by default doesn't do this.